GeorgeM2000/University-Exam-Authentication-System/README.md

  So i implemented an autonomous way to do that using a QR/Barcode python library.

 # Requirements
-- Python

 ### Python Libraries
 - cv2
 - numpy
 - pyzbar
 - time
 ### Nmp packages
 - express
 - path